 Effect: When an entity is late filing its report, the entity is placed on the LLA's noncompliance list.
 Being placed on the list results in an entity receiving no funds from the State until the entity is removed from the list.
 Management cannot work in a timely manner to resolve internal control deficiencies and noncompliance with laws, regulations, contracts, and grants identified by the auditor.

-Action Taken: Lincoln Parish Police Jury worked to resolve this issue.
+Management's Response: Lincoln Parish Police Jury is working to resolve this issue.